rust-lang/rfcs/text/0000-guaranteed-tco.md

 # Summary
 [summary]: #summary

+While tail call optimization (TCO) is already supported by Rust, there is no way to specify when it should be guaranteed that a stack frame should be reused.
-This feature provides a guarantee that function calls are tail-call optimized via the `become` keyword.
+This RFC describes a language feature providing tail call elimination via the `become` keyword providing this guarantee.
 If this guarantee can not be provided by the compiler a compile time error is generated instead.

 # Motivation
 [motivation]: #motivation

-While opportunistic tail-call optimization (TCO) is already supported there currently is no way to guarantee TCO.
+While tail-call optimization (TCO) is already supported there currently is no way to guarantee stack frame reuse.
 This guarantee is interesting for two general goals.
 One goal is to do function calls without growing the stack, this mainly has semantic implications as recursive algorithms can overflow the stack without this optimization.
 The other goal is to, in simple words, replace `call` instructions by `jmp` instructions, this optimization has performance implications